 Question Answer Marks Question 2(d) Discuss the most suitable pricing policies for encouraging new visitors to Norway.
 Indicative content: Discount pricing - to increase visitor numbers, attracts customers as they feel that they are getting value for money.
 Variable pricing - different prices could be charged for the different ages of customers, different prices for different seasons/peak and off peak as different views can be seen at different times of the year.
 Promotional pricing - linked to the travel or the attraction as this will appeal to new customers.
 Premium/prestige pricing - could use luxury hotels and so charge higher prices.
 Price bundling - prices could include additional products and services such as tours or extended stays.
 Market penetration - new to the market so the price could be introduced low and then higher as it becomes more popular.
 Competitive pricing - if there is a high degree of similarities between products offered by different organisations the price may be determined by the 'going rate'.
 Prices sometimes match the competitors or are lower.
 Accept any reasonable response in context.
 Use level of response criteria.
-Level 3 (7-9 marks) At this level candidates will discuss how 1, 2 or more suitable pricing policies can be used to encourage new visitors to Norway.
-For top of the level a judgement should be made of the overall suitability of the pricing policies which could encourage new visitors to Norway.
-Level 2 (4-6 marks) At this level candidates will explain 1, 2 or more suitable pricing policies to encourage new visitors.
-Level 1(1-3 marks) At this level candidates will identify 1, 2 or more suitable pricing policies.
-9 3(a) Level 0 (0 marks) No content worthy of credit.
-Describe two pricing policies used in Fig. 3.1.
-4 3(a) Award one mark for the correct identification of a policy and a further mark for the correct description.
+Marks 9 pricing policies.
+Level 0 (0 marks) No content worthy of credit.
+3(a) Describe two pricing policies used in Fig. 3.1.
+Award one mark for the correct identification of a policy and a further mark for the correct description.
 Discount pricing - a discount is offered on the original price such as percentage decrease Variable pricing - different prices may be set for different seasons/ages/activities Special offers/promotional pricing - used to pull customers away from rival attractions as they believe they are getting value for money or getting something free Accept any reasonable response in context.
 4

 Question Answer Marks 3(b) Explain three reasons why promoting products leads to an increase in customer interest.
 6 Award one mark for the correct identification of a reason and a further one mark for each explanation of the reason.
-Promotion makes customer feel the product has been produced especially for them (1) customer feels attracted/satisfied/leads to purchase (1) Reinforces brand image (1) brand loyalty (1) Customers trust the brand image (1) leads to repeat business (1) Promotional campaign (1) will give specific detail/satisfies the needs of customers (1) Promotion may lead to offers/deals (1) will satisfy customers/feel they are getting value for money (1) Advertising (1) AIDA principle can increase interest (1) Newspapers and other media (1) creates awareness (1) Accept any reasonable response in context.
+Promotion makes customer feel the product has been produced especially for them (1) customer feels attracted/satisfied/leads to purchase (1) Reinforces brand image (1) brand loyalty (1) Customers trust the brand image (1) leads to repeat business (1) Promotional campaign (1) will give specific detail/satisfies the needs of automore (1) customers (1) Promotion may lead to offers/deals (1) will satisfy customers/feel they are getting value for money (1) Advertising (1) AIDA principle can increase interest (1) Newspapers and other media (1) creates awareness (1) Accept any reasonable response in context.
 3(c) Explain one advantage and one disadvantage of using the internet for advertising tourism products.
 6 Award up to three marks for the correct explanation of an advantage and up to three marks for the correct explanation of a disadvantage advantage Costs less/cheaper (1) than using other forms of advertising such as billboards and TV (1) no printing costs (1) less employees needed (1) ability to target international/worldwide customers (1) the internet is able to bring a global presence which other forms of advertising are unable to do (1) available 24/7 (1) disadvantage Customers have to be aware of the website address (1) unable to access website without prior knowledge of address (1) not all customers have access to internet (1) not all customers have the ability to use internet (1) some customers may take no notice of the advertisement (1) even if they do see it online (1) does not spike their interest (1) some customers are scared of being scammed (1) may stop looking at the internet (1) Accept any reasonable response in context.